kosi96/socialmedia_analytics/README.md

 ```

-* A `config.json` is used to change the settings of an analysis.
-All fields are mandatory (`sources` can range from 1-3 sources).
+* Settings from `config.json` are used for social media analysis.
+All fields are mandatory, where sources can range from 1-3 sources.

 Example:
 ```bash